 Regarding article 6, paragraph 8, comments were received to Iceland's 1st implementation report and reiterated for the 2nd report regarding Article 12 of the Act No. 106/2000 on Environmental Impact Assessment.
-Article 12 stateds that if a development does not commence within ten years of the opinion of the National Planning Agency on the environmental impact assessment being given, the relevant licensor shall request a decision from the National Planning Agency on whether the developer's environmental impact statement must be revised, in whole or in part, before development consent is granted.
+Article 12 stated that if a development does not commence within ten years of the opinion of the National Planning Agency on the environmental impact assessment being given, the relevant licensor shall request a decision from the National Planning Agency on whether the developer's environmental impact statement must be revised, in whole or in part, before development consent is granted.
 The comment states that this article hinders that due account is taken of remarks or information given by public since they could be more than 10 years old.

-The Ministry would like to point out that Article 12 is currently being revised by the same working group as was mentioned in chapter XV, point (a).
-Act No. 106/2000 has recently been repealed and replaced by aê new legislation, i.e. Act No. 111/2021 on Environmental Impact Assessment of Projects, Public Plans and Programmes.
+Act No. 106/2000 has recently been repealed and replaced by a new legislation, i.e. Act No. 111/2021 on Environmental Impact Assessment of Projects, Public Plans and Programmes.
 According to article 27 of the act, the developer must, when applying for a development permit, submit an analysis on whether the premises for the environmental impact assessment have changed.
-According to Article 28 of the Act the developer of a project or the relevant licensor can at any time request an decisionopinion from the National Planning Agency on whether the developer's environmental impact statement must be revised, if they believe that the basis of the environmental assessment report has changed.
-If the development does not commence within ten years of the opinion of the National Planning Agency on the environmental impact assessment being given, it is mandatory to request a decisionsuch an opinion from the National Planning Agency.
+According to Article 28 of the Act the developer of a project or the relevant licensor can at any time request an opinion from the National Planning Agency on whether the developer's environmental impact statement must be revised, if they believe that the basis of the environmental assessment report has changed.
+If the development does not commence within ten years of the opinion of the National Planning Agency on the environmental impact assessment being given, it is mandatory to request such an opinion from the National Planning Agency.

-Comments were also received regarding a complaint before the Compliance Committee, cf. Communication ACCC/C/2019/168, concerning alleged breach of the Aarhus Convention, namely Articles 6, 8 and 9 concerning Icelandic legislation for intensive fish farming, Articles 21(2)c of Act No 71/2008 on Fish Farming as amended by Act No 108/2018.
+Communication ACCC/C/2019/168, concerning alleged breach of the Aarhus Convention, namely Articles 6, 8 and 9 concerning Icelandic legislation for intensive fish farming, Article 21(2)c of Act No 71/2008 on Fish Farming as amended by Act No 108/2018.
 In connection with that case, Case No 82787 before the EFTA surveillance Authority (ESA) was also mentioned, regarding complaint against Iceland concerning the application of Directive 2011/92/EC.
 Both cases are still pending.